Andy-UTAS/SSP/docs/1-intoduction/1-4-emetalsII.md

 Where we have again replaced a discrete sum over $k$ with a volume integral.

-??? question "From where does the factor of 2 come from in the above equation?
+??? question "1.4.1 From where does the factor of 2 come from in the above equation?
 Contrast this to the Debye model."

     The factor $2$ accounts for the spin degeneracy, whereas in the Debye model we had a factor of 3 to account for the distinct polarisations.
 To keep track of the origin of this term we will denote the spin degeneracy as $2_s$.